TheIoTLearningInitiative/EmbeddedLinux/documentation/Python.md

 # Python

-> Python is a widely used high-level, general-purpose, interpreted, dynamic programming language.[23][24]
-Its design philosophy emphasizes code readability, and its syntax allows programmers to express concepts in fewer lines of code than would be possible in languages such as C++ or Java.[25][26]
+> Python is a widely used high-level, general-purpose, interpreted, dynamic programming language.
+Its design philosophy emphasizes code readability, and its syntax allows programmers to express concepts in fewer lines of code than would be possible in languages such as C++ or Java.
 The language provides constructs intended to enable clear programs on both a small and large scale.
 [Wikipedia](https://en.wikipedia.org/wiki/Python_(programming_language))

 - [Five trivial things every python programmer should work with](https://impythonist.wordpress.com/2015/10/11/five-trivial-things-every-python-programmer-should-work-with/)